-The IPO would value the five-year-old company, which made its name on viral games such as FarmVille, at between $7.6 billion and $8.9 billion, catapulting it to the top of the U.S. game industry.
+The IPO would value the 5-year-old company, which made its name on viral games such as FarmVille, at a range $7.7 billion to $9.04 billion, based on 904 million fully diluted shares, which catapults it to the top of the U.S. game industry.

 Electronic Arts Inc has a market value of $7.73 billion, while Activision Blizzard Inc's is $14.21 billion.

 While its games are free to play, Zynga makes money from selling virtual items -- such as tractors and weapons -- that players then use.

 Mark Pincus, a serial entrepreneur before he founded Zynga, will hold a class of shares with 70 times more voting power than the regular stock that will be sold in the offering.